Local Businesses You Can Trust

 The seller has some big plans to move on and try something new and the buyer wants to be able to move into their new home.
 But how long does it take to close on a home in Tennessee?

 It takes between a week to 60 days to close on a home in Tennessee.
 The variance comes due to the type of property, whether the buyer chooses to purchase with a mortgage and the type of loan that they take out.
-It can also depend if the buyer needs to sell their own property first, according to Elizabeth Leanza of Realty One Group, a Franklin, TN real estate agency.
+It can also depend if the buyer needs to sell their own property first, according to Elizabeth Leanza of Synergy Realty, a Franklin, TN real estate agency.

 Both the buyer and seller can choose a closing date, but it may be up to the mortgage lender when everything will be ready to close.